Find Any File (FAF)

 You can download the version from this website and use it just the same, without having to purchase it again.
-This is useful if you want to try out new beta versions that may be available from this website only.
+This is useful if you want to try out new beta versions (available only here, not in the App Store; see right side).

 Find Any File (FAF)

 Find Any File is a program for Apple's macOS that lets you search for files on your disks.

-- Find Any File can find files that Spotlight doesn't, e.g. on network (NAS) and other external volumes, hidden ones inside bundles and packages and in inside folders that are usually excluded from Spotlight search, such as the System and Library folders.
+- FAF can find files that Spotlight doesn't, e.g. on network (NAS) and other external volumes, hidden ones inside bundles and packages, and those in folders that are usually excluded from Spotlight search, such as the System and Library folders.
 It can even search in other user's folders if you use FAF's unique root search mode.

 Find Any File doesn't replace Spotlight, but it complements it greatly:

 - If you search for files by name, size, dates, kind and other directory properties, use FAF, because only then you can be sure that everything available is found, even if Spotlight hasn't indexed it.

 Not convinced yet?
 Read this review of FAF at MacWorld.com